Approximation of high quantiles from intermediate quantiles: Introduction

-The classical regularity assumption on the upper tail of the distribution function $F$ (\textit{e.g.} \cite{Laurens boek}) can be expressed as a condition on $U$; it requires that a positive function $w$ and a nonconstant function $\varphi$ exist such that
+The classical regularity assumption on the upper tail of the distribution function $F$ is often expressed as a condition on $U$; it requires that a positive function $w$ and a non-constant function $\varphi$ exist such that

-with $C_{\varphi}$ the continuity points of $\varphi$ in $\mathbb{R}^{+}$.
-As the limiting function $\varphi$ is continuous (\emph{e.g.} \cite{Laurens boek}, Theorem 1.1.3), $U$ satisfying (\ref{eq:U exc}) is extended regularly varying (see \emph{e.g.} Appendix B2 of \cite{Laurens boek}, or Chapter 3 of \cite{Bingham}).
+with $C_{\varphi}$ the continuity points of $\varphi$ in $(0,\infty)$.
+As the limiting function $\varphi$ is continuous (\emph{e.g.} \citet{Laurens boek}, Theorem 1.1.3), $U$ satisfying (\ref{eq:U exc}) is extended regularly varying (see \emph{e.g.} Appendix B2 of \citet{Laurens boek}, or Chapter 3 of \citet{Bingham}).
 Therefore, $w$ can be chosen to be regularly varying and (since $U$ is nondecreasing) such that

 for some real $\gamma$ with for all positive $\lambda$,